kubernetes/enhancements/keps/sig-node/3953-in-place-node-resource-resize/README.md

 **3. Emergency Eviction:** The Kubelet evaluates active workloads against the raw physical bounds and immediately evicts starved pods.

 **4. State Override & Alerting:** The Kubelet calculates the clamped target and patches `Node.Status.Capacity`.
 It transitions the `CapacityConfigured` Condition to `False` (Reason: `EmergencyReduced`) and emits a `Warning` Event (`EmergencyCapacityReduced`).
-To prevent infinite API loops, the Kubelet caches this clamped target locally and safely ignores the oversized Spec **until the Spec is updated by an external actor to match or fall below the new physical reality**.
+To prevent infinite API loops, the Kubelet caches this clamped target locally and safely ignores the oversized Spec until the Spec is updated by an external actor to match or fall below the new physical reality.

 **5. Divergence Resolution:** The external controller watches for the `EmergencyReduced` condition.
 Upon seeing it, the controller is responsible for patching `Node.Spec.ConfiguredCapacity` down to match reality, which clears the split-brain state and resumes normal Kubelet reconciliation behavior.